juuli6nn/juuli6nn/README.md

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning git, github, and python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me @juuli6nn on all socials
+- 📫 @juuli6nn on all socials
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: the opposite sides of a die will always add to seven